Hollowpox: The Hunt for Morrigan Crow: Plot

-On the last day of their first year in the Wundrous Society, the members of Unit 919 partake in a class called Containment & Distraction, as an intro to the harder class they will have to take the following year.
+On the last day of their first year in the Wundrous Society, the members of Unit 919 take part in a class called Containment & Distraction, as an introduction to the harder class they will have to take the following year.
 Later, at a Wundrous Society meeting, one man asks for volunteers to lower the population of the Nevermoorian Scaly Sewer Beast, a species that dwells in Nevermoor and is approaching its breeding season.
 Thaddea volunteers for the task force, much to everyone else's surprise, and the leader of the group, Gavin Squires, and Holliday Wu from the Public Distraction Department, try to brainstorm ideas for ways to distract the non-Wundrous Society citizens of Nevermoor from the hunt for the beast so as not to cause a panic.
-Meanwhile, after returning to the Hotel Deucalion, Jupiter bakes her an intricate cake for not being able to tell her about Containment & Distraction and notes that they are approaching Christmas.
-Later, at the Christmas parade, Morrigan sees Hawthorne, and afterwards the two—along with Hawthorne's family—go home on the bus, on which Hawthorne's toddler sister, Baby Dave, causes trouble, and is attacked by a leopard Wunimal, called a Leopardwun.
-Fenestra picks Morrigan up and she senses her acting unusual.
+Meanwhile, after returning to the Hotel Deucalion, Jupiter bakes her an intricate cake to apologise for not being able to tell her about Containment & Distraction and notes that they are approaching Christmas.
+Later, at the Christmas parade, Morrigan sees Hawthorne, and afterwards the two—along with Hawthorne's family—go home on the Wunderground, on which Hawthorne's toddler sister, Baby Dave, causes trouble, and is attacked by a leopard Wunimal, called a Leopardwun.
+Fenestra picks Morrigan up and she senses her acting unusually.
 At a Christmas dinner, Dame Chanda Kali reveals that her favorite fashion designer was a Wunimal who looked similar, and the hotel staff–Morrigan included—begin to worry.
 Later, during her first day of school of the New Year, a new teacher, Rosenfeld, confronts Morrigan and takes her to the School of Wundrous Arts, where anyone can train in skills like Professor Onstald's to stop time, and learn about Wundersmiths.